 - Salt & pepper, for seasoning

 - Begin by tearing or cutting the sourdough and cornbread into bite sized pieces.
-Add the bread to a large bowl and toss with a bit of EVO and salt & pepper.
+Add the bread to a large bowl and toss with a bit of EVOO and salt & pepper.
 Then add the bread to baking sheets and toast at 350 degrees for 10-15 minutes or until golden brown and dry.
 Remove from the oven once ready and set aside.

 - While the bread is toasting, prepare the veggies and sage.
 Also slice your bacon and add those to a large frying pan and par-cook on medium.